An Introduction & guide to Mallorca

 Hotels in Mallorca

-Mallorca's hotels range from unique historic buildings that have been converted to provide every modern convenience, to beautifully charming fincas (converted farmhouses) in the countryside.
+Mallorca's hotels range from unique historic buildings that have been renovated to provide every modern convenience, to beautifully charming fincas (converted farmhouses) in the countryside.
 Being so accessible for many wealthy Europeans means there is a big market for luxury accommodation in Mallorca, and the choice gets better and better each year.
 The capital city, Palma, has a wonderful range of small boutique hotels set in the old town, full of character and charm.

 History & Culture in Mallorca

-In the 15th and 16th centuries, otherwise known as the Modern Era, the crown of Aragon was in dynastic union with Castile but Mallorca was under constant attack from the Barbary corsairs of North Africa, which is why so many watchtowers and fortified churches were built on the island.
+In the 15th and 16th centuries, otherwise known as the Modern Era, the Crown of Aragon was in dynastic union with Castile but Mallorca was under constant attack from the Barbary corsairs of North Africa, which is why so many watchtowers and fortified churches were built on the island.
 In the early 18th century, the War of the Spanish Succession resulted in the replacement of the dynastic union with a unified monarchy under the rule of the new Bourbon Dynasty.
 In 1716, Mallorca became how it is known today, as part of the Spanish Province of Baleares.

 The 20th century saw more disturbance in Mallorca.
 At the start of the Spanish Civil War, there was a failed attempted invasion on the 16th August 1936 with the hope to drive the Nationalists from Mallorca and reclaim the island for the Republic.